zimolzak/active-learning/Readme.md

 ========

 We have developed a tool that uses machine learning to assist lab adjudication experts.
-No big differences from lab to lab.
-Nor from method to method.
+We found no large differences in classifier performance among the seven lab tests for which we simulated annotation, and no large differences among the three learning methods.
-LASSO is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.
+The LASSO method performed nearly as well as random forests, with the advantage that it is easier to interpret the model's predictions.

 First obvs idea: tried several act learning meth (i.e. which one to annotate *next*, doing simply one at a time), but didn't perf > than the rand samp simulation.
 However adjudicators even in "Excel style" do bulk labeling (sort filter etc).